 Think about R2-D2.
 On the surface, he's a squat little astromech droid who bleeps and bloops.
 Easy to underestimate.
-But in a tight spot, he's always got exactly the right tool for the situation — a hacking slicer to break into the Death Star's door system, a welding torch to patch a damaged X-wing, a holographic projector to deliver a message, a jet booster to clear an obstacle, an electric zapper for close-range defense.
-He doesn't ask for permission.
-He just reads the situation and deploys.
+But in a tight spot, he always has exactly the right tool for the situation: a hacking slicer to break into the Death Star's door system, a welding torch to patch a damaged X-wing, a holographic projector to deliver a message, a jet booster to clear an obstacle, an electric zapper for close-range defense.

 Claude's product suite works the same way.
-Most people use one tool — usually claude.ai — and assume that's the whole droid.
+Most people use one tool, usually claude.ai, and assume that's the whole droid.
 It isn't.
 There's a full utility bay in there.
 Here's what's actually inside it.

 | Model | The R2 Equivalent | Best For | The Trade-off |